Yuzhen11/Effective_CPP/ch4_designs_and_declarations.md

 * tr1::shared_ptr supports custom deleters.
 This prevents the cross-DLL problem, can be used to automatically unlock mutexes (see Item 14), etc.

-## Item 19: Thread class design as type design
+## Item 19: Treat class design as type design

 * How should objects of your new type be created and destroyed?
 * How should object initialization differ from object assignment?